 We may take for granted that a yellow banana greets us at the supermarket, but the journey for that one piece of fruit is a long one, especially for a fruit that can go bad rather quickly.

 Where Do Bananas Grow?

-Bananas are considered a fruit but botanically they are classified as a berry.
-The banana plant is the largest herbaceous flowering plant and grow to about ten feet in height.
+Bananas are considered a fruit, but botanically they are classified as a berry.
+The banana plant is the largest herbaceous flowering plant and grows to about ten feet in height.
 Most banana plants grow within 30 degrees of the equator in 150 different countries spread around the globe.

 The Banana’s Trip

 A banana’s journey from their faraway growing regions to a place like the United States is made possible in modern times because of the advances in refrigeration.
 The banana bunches are cut down when they are still solid green on the banana plant.
 This is the first stage of ripening out of seven stages that the industry uses.
 The almost exclusive variety of bananas being shipped to the United States is the Cavendish variety.
 Until the 1950s, the banana of choice was the Gros Michel, but it was completely wiped out due to a fungus.